Franz Heukamp: Academic management

 Heukamp was Secretary General of IESE Business School between 2009 and 2012.
 Between 2012 and 2016 he was the Associate Dean for the school's MBA Programs.

 During his tenure, the IESE full-time MBA has seen a growth in international intake with 85% of its students now coming from outside of Spain and from 60 countries.
 He has been highly active in expanding the program's academic alliances and exchanges and has spearheaded the addition of overseas modules at IESE campuses and centers in New York, São Paulo, Shanghai and Nairobi.
 Within its network of alliances, the IESE MBA delivers more than 30 exchange programs with top worldwide MBA programs.

-Work as Dean

-Heukamp took over from his predecessor Jordi Canals in September 2016.
 In 2018, IESE launched a 52 million Euro expansion project of its Madrid facilities, to be completed in late 2020.
-In September 2019, IESE started a Master in Management program on its Madrid Campus and a section of its Executive MBA program on the Munich Campus.
+During his time as dean, IESE has launched different multidisciplinary projects: the Artificial Intelligence and the Future of Management Initiative (2020), the School of Founders (2022), and the Institute for Sustainability Leadership (2023).
+Several academic programmes and new training formats were also introduced: the Master in Management (Madrid Campus, 2019); Executive MBA (Munich Campus, 2019); the Master in Finance (Madrid Campus); new Executive Education programs (the General Management Program and the Flexible PDD with online and on-campus modules).
+In 2023, the IESE Supervisory Board was also created.